 Dr An Duy Tran

-An is a Senior Research Fellow at the Health Economics Unit of the Centre for Health Policy.
+An is a Senior Research Fellow at the Health Economics Unit, Centre for Health Policy, University of Melbourne.
+He has over 10 years’ experience working in health economics and economic evaluation of healthcare interventions.
 Before joining the University of Melbourne in October 2016, he was a Post-doc Researcher and Assistant Professor in Health Technology Assessment at the Maastricht University and Utrecht University in The Netherlands.
-Dr Tran’s expertise includes design of economic evaluation studies, analyses of costs and health outcomes, and development of computer models to simulate the impact of treatment strategies on progression of chronic diseases and assess the cost-effectiveness of the therapies.
+His expertise includes design of economic evaluation studies, statistical analyses of costs and health outcomes, development of decision-analytic models for cost-effectiveness and cost-utility analyses, and development of patient-level simulation models to estimate the long-term impact of treatment strategies on health outcomes and healthcare resource utilisation in patients with chronic diseases.

 - Dr Anurika de Silva